pgina/docs/v3.1/local_machine.md

 members of the Administrators group.
 * **Require membership in one of the following local groups** -- Only authorize users that are members of one of the groups listed below this checkbox.

+<h3>Gateway</h3>

 * **Failure to create or join local groups should prevent login** -- When this is checked, the plugin will register failure if it is unable to create or join the local groups that are requested.
-* **Scramble password after logout** -- When this is checked, the plugin will attempt to scramble the password of the local account after logout.
-Note that it will **not** do so if the local account exists prior to logon.
+* **Remove account and profile after logout when account does not exist prior to logon** -- When this is selected, the plugin will attempt to remove the account and its profile after logout when the account did not exist prior to logon.
-* **Remove account and profile after logout** -- When this is selected, the plugin will attempt to remove the account and its profile after logout.
-Note that it will **not** do so if the local account exists prior to logon.
+* **Scramble password after logout** -- When this is checked, the plugin will attempt to scramble the password of the local account after logout.  **Caution:** when this option is enabled it is a good idea to have the below option enabled or place some exceptions in the list to "Never scramble."
+Otherwise, you risk being locked out of your machine if you rely on some local accounts.
+* **Only scramble when LocalMachine authentication fails or does not execute** -- When the "Scramble password after logout" option is enabled, this causes the plugin to only scramble when the LocalMachine fails to authenticate the user.
+* **Never scramble the passwords for these accounts** -- This is a list of usernames that will never have their passwords scrambled regardless of the above options.
 * **Mandantory groups** -- The local account is added to these local groups if not already a member.